Data deduplication: Deduplication methods

 To date, data deduplication has predominantly been used with secondary storage systems.
-The reasons for this are two-fold.
-First, data deduplication requires overhead to discover and remove the duplicate data.
+The reasons for this are two-fold: First, data deduplication requires overhead to discover and remove the duplicate data.
 In primary storage systems, this overhead may impact performance.
 The second reason why deduplication is applied to secondary data, is that secondary data tends to have more duplicate data.
 Backup application in particular commonly generate significant portions of duplicate data over time.

 Data deduplication has been deployed successfully with primary storage in some cases where the system design does not require significant overhead, or impact performance.

 Single instance storage

 Single-instance storage (SIS) is a system's ability to take multiple copies of content objects and replace them by a single shared copy.
 It is a means to eliminate data duplication and to increase efficiency.
-SIS is frequently implemented in file systems, e-mail server software, data backup and other storage-related computer software.
+SIS is frequently implemented in file systems, email server software, data backup, and other storage-related computer software.
 Single-instance storage is a simple variant of data deduplication.
-While data deduplication may work at a segment or sub-block level, single instance storage works at the object level, eliminating redundant copies of objects such as entire files or e-mail messages.
+While data deduplication may work at a segment or sub-block level, single instance storage works at the object level, eliminating redundant copies of objects such as entire files or email messages.

 Single-instance storage can be used alongside (or layered upon) other data duplication or data compression methods to improve performance in exchange for an increase in complexity and for (in some cases) a minor increase in storage space requirements.